objcio/articles/2014-10-10-receipt-validation.md

 #### Dos

-- **Validate several times**: validate the receipt at startup and periodically during the application lifetime.
+- **Validate several times** — validate the receipt at startup and periodically during the application lifetime.
 The more validation code you have, the more an attacker has to work.
-- **Obfuscate strings**: never leave the strings used in validation in clear form as it can help an attacker to locate or hack the validation code.
-String obfuscation can use xoring, value shifting, bit masking, or anything else that makes the string human-unreadable.
+- **Obfuscate strings** — never leave the strings used in validation in clear form, as this can help an attacker locate or hack the validation code.
+String obfuscation can use xoring, value shifting, bit masking, or anything else that makes the string human unreadable.
-- **Obfuscate the result of receipt validation**: never let the literal strings used in validation in clear form (i.e. `"en0"`, `"AppleCertificateRoot"`, etc.) as it can help an attacker to locate or hack the validation code.
+- **Obfuscate the result of receipt validation** — never leave the literal strings used in validation in clear form (i.e. `"en0"`, `"AppleCertificateRoot"`, etc.) as this can help an attacker locate or hack the validation code.
 In order to obfuscate strings, you can use apply algorithms like xor-ing, value shifting, bit masking, or anything else that makes the result appears as random bytes.
-- **Harden the code flow**: use an [opaque predicate][wikipedia-opaque-predicate] (i.e. a condition only known at runtime) to make your validation code flow hard to follow.
+- **Harden the code flow** — use an [opaque predicate][wikipedia-opaque-predicate] (i.e. a condition only known at runtime) to make your validation code flow hard to follow.
 Opaque predicates are typically made of function call results which are not known at compile time.
 You can also use loops, goto statements, static variables, or any control flow structure where you'd usually not need one.
-- **Use static libraries**: if you include third-party code, link it statically whenever it is possible; static code is harder to patch, and you do not depend on external code that can change.
+- **Use static libraries** — if you include third-party code, link it statically whenever it is possible; static code is harder to patch, and you do not depend on external code that can change.
-- **Tamper-proof the sensitive functions**: make sure that sensitive functions have not been replaced or patched.
+- **Tamper-proof the sensitive functions** — make sure that sensitive functions have not been replaced or patched.
 As a function can have several behaviors based on its input arguments, make calls with invalid arguments; if the function does not return an error or the correct return code, then it may be have been replaced, patched, or tampered with.

 #### Don'ts

-- **Avoid Objective-C**: Objective-C carries a lot of runtime information that makes it vulnerable to symbol analysis/injection/replacement.
+- **Avoid Objective-C** — Objective-C carries a lot of runtime information that makes it vulnerable to symbol analysis/injection/replacement.
 If you still want to use Objective-C, obfuscate the selectors and the calls.
-- **Use shared libraries for secure code**: a shared library can be swapped or patched.
+- **Use shared libraries for secure code** — a shared library can be swapped or patched.
-- **Use separate code**: bury the validation code into your business logic to make it hard to locate and patch.
+- **Use separate code** — bury the validation code into your business logic to make it hard to locate and patch.
-- **Factor receipt validation**: vary, duplicate, and multiply validation code implementations to avoid pattern detection.
+- **Factor receipt validation** — vary, duplicate, and multiply validation code implementations to avoid pattern detection.
-- **Underestimate the determination of attackers**: with enough time and resources, an attacker will ultimately succeed in cracking your application.
+- **Underestimate the determination of attackers** — with enough time and resources, an attacker will ultimately succeed in cracking your application.
 What you can do is make the process more painful and costly.